belajarpowershell/kubernetes-lab/kubernetes-lab-setup/Document/101-alpine1-setup-DHCP-server.md

 Back to ssh from Windows terminal
 I will peform further configuration from the Windows Terminal as I will be able to copy and paste commands.

+From Windows Terminal type the following command.
+You will be presented with a login request.

 ```
 ssh -l root 192.168.100.1
+Password : `123` # if the proposed Password was used
 ```
 ![alt text](./screenshots/Alpine1-screenshots/WindowsTerminal_ssh-alpine1.png)